OWASP/www-project-mobile-app-security/tab_donate.md

 - Duration: 1 year
 - Optional: 1 Paperback Book

-### Honourable Benefactor (USD 2,000 / 8 Available)
+### Honorable Benefactor (USD 2,000 / 8 Available)

-- Small company logo in the “Honourable Benefactors” section on project website and Github.
+- Small company logo in the “Honorable Benefactors” section on project website and Github.
 - Small company logo on the supporter page of the printed and digital versions.
 - Duration: 2 years
 - Optional: 3 Paperback Books